Manuscripts

 size: 187 leaves (originally 336 leaves)

-content: Parts of the Gospels in the order Matthew, John, Luke, Mark.
+content: parts of the Gospels in the order Matthew, John, Luke, Mark

-Page of the Codex ArgenteusSplendid manuscript written in silver and gold ink on purple parchment, also known as the Silver Bible (Swedish Silverbibeln).
+Codex Argenteus fol.
+170 recto Splendid manuscript written in silver and gold ink on purple parchment, also known as the Silver Bible (Swedish Silverbibeln).
 Presumably written in Italy in the early 6th century.
 First discovered in the sixteenth century in the monastery of Werden (Germany).
 Subsequently taken to Prague (Rudolf II), captured by the Swedes (1648) and brought to Stockholm, taken to Holland by Isaac Vossius and finally bought by Magnus Gabriel De la Gardie, who donated the manuscript to the University of Uppsala (1669).
+UNESCO Memory of the World, registered 2011.

 External links: